saichhor/Smart-Charging/README.md

 - <b>FOUND SOMETHING REALLY COOL!</b>
   <br> Under: "https://smartcar.com/docs/api/?version=v2.0&language=Java#get-ev-battery-level"
   <br> You can find any vehicle request you want and how to make it in e.g. Java!

+## 03.10.2022
+- Added some requests/variables and put them into a sout() command.
+-     // Get the max battery volume in kwh!
+      VehicleBatteryCapacity batteryCapacity = vehicle.batteryCapacity();
+      System.out.println(gson.toJson(batteryCapacity));`

+      // Get the current battery lvl!
+      VehicleBattery battery = vehicle.battery();
+      System.out.println(gson.toJson(battery));

+      // Get the charging status and information if it is plugged in currently!
+      VehicleCharge charge = vehicle.charge();
+      System.out.println(gson.toJson(charge));
+- <b>Current!
+Problem:</b>
+  <br> Can't test it because the login of myBMW does not work on the
+  computer now.
+I do not know the reason because on the phone everything works.
+  <br> Maybe after a restart.